 ADDING PHOTOSHOP ACCESS TO ASSETS

-Photoshop Plugin users will automatically have access to assets in their assigned Projects within Photoshop.
+Photoshop Plugin users will automatically have access to assets in their Collections or assigned Projects from Photoshop.

 WORKING WITH ASSETS IN PHOTOSHOP